Synchrony-optimized networks of Kuramoto oscillators with inertia: Final remarks

+In this paper, we have studied how to optimize the topology of a network of Kuramoto oscillators with inertia for enhancing its synchronization properties, with special emphasis to the potential applications in power grids \cite{filatrella2008}.
+We introduce a simple rewiring {hill-climb} algorithm and show that it is possible to enhance the network synchronization measures and also to reduce the synchronization threshold $K_c$.
+We applied our proposed algorithm to synthetic random networks and also to network inspired in a real world power grid, namely the Spanish high voltage grid.
 The synchrony-optimized power grids obtained by our algorithm have some interesting generic properties besides optimal synchronization patterns.
-For the decentralized generation scenarios, which try to mimic future development in power grids where many small power plants, probably with different energy sources providing the demanded power to the grid, the optimized network typically have the majority of edges connecting only consumers to generators.
-On the other hand, for the cases corresponding to the contemporary paradigm of centralized generation power grids, the synchrony-optimized power grids have a minimal number of vertices with just one or two neighbors, known generically as {\em dead ends} and which have been recently identified as extremely vulnerable and responsible for cascade faults \cite{menck2014}.
-Also, during power supply unbalances, the synchrony-optimized power grids exhibit a synchronized state with frequency $\Omega + \omega$, with $\omega$ given by equation (\ref{new_sync_state}) for much larger range of parameters than the original power grids.
-Obviously, the models and operations considered here are extreme simplifications of the real world power grids.
-For instance, implementing a rewire actually means rebuilding transmission lines through perhaps hundreds of kilometers in places without a favorable geography.
-Nevertheless, our results, together with the previous on obtained in \cite{lozano2012,rohden2012,motter2013,witthaut2012,witthaut2013,rohden2014,menck2014}, show that there is plenty of room for optimizing real power grids and even provide interesting simple principles to guide the future growth and developments.
+For the decentralized generation scenarios, the optimized network typically have the majority of edges connecting only consumers to generators.
+On the other hand, for the case corresponding to centralized generation power grids (the contemporary paradigm), the synchrony-optimized power grids have a minimal number of vertices with just one or two neighbors, known generically as { dead ends} and which have been recently identified as extremely vulnerable and responsible for cascade faults \cite{menck2014}.
+The optimal networks are also more robust against perturbations mimicking power supply unbalances as consumption peaks or generation shortages.
+The algorithm can be easily adapted to enhance also the network robustness against edge removals.
+Finally, the synchronization diagram for the optimal networks exhibits a first order phase transition, with a typical hysteresis behavior, while for the non-optimal networks such a transition is typically of second order, compare Figs. \ref{er_opt_er_order_par} and \ref{spanish_opt_order_par}.
+The implications of this dynamical behavior difference for real-world grids is not yet well understood and certainly deserves a deeper investigation.

+Obviously, the models and operations considered here are extreme simplifications of the real-world power grids.
+Nevertheless, our results, together with the previous on obtained in \cite{lozano2012,rohden2012,motter2013,witthaut2012,witthaut2013,rohden2014,PNAS,decentral,assort,menck2014}, show that there is plenty of room for optimizing actual power grids and even provide interesting simple principles to guide the future growth and developments of real-world grids.